 FUN – Producer/Director/Writer – Lions Gate (Canada)

 A psychological drama inspired by true events about two young girls who meet one day and murder an old lady for “fun”.
 Through a series of interrogations with a prison psychiatrist and a magazine reporter the deep roots of child abuse and neglect that led to such a monstrous and senseless crime are uncovered.
 Winner of two Jury prizes at the Sundance Film Festival 1994 for best acting.
 Shown subsequently at over 25 international festivals.
 US and Canadian theatrical release.

 HANGMAN’S CURSE (2005) Director – Twentieth Century Fox

 A family mystery based on the Frank Peretti novel.
 Ralph Winter Productions/Namesake entertainment.

-A tale of hope, triumph and inevitable tragedy about a group of twenty something year olds living in an abandoned building in New York City, staring academy award nominee Genevieve Bujold, John Savage, Burt Young and Joey de Dio.
+A tale of hope, triumph and inevitable tragedy about a group of twenty-something-year-olds living in an abandoned building in New York City, starring academy award nominee Genevieve Bujold, John Savage, Burt Young and Joey de Dio.